Login

 If a student fails/ does not show up to / rejects at least one of the two modules in the first round (midterm week for module 1, finals week for module 2), he/she will have to retake both modules in the second round, losing any results obtained in the first call, but keeping his/her attendance status unchanged, and will prepare the exam accordingly.
 As a matter of fact, both modules must be completed in the same call.

-The final grade given to the students for the Course of Global Law will be equivalent to the point average obtained between the final grade attributed at the end of the 1st Module (a minimum of 18 for each one of the three parts) and the final grade attributed at the end of the 2nd Module, rounded up for averages with 5 decimals.
+The final grade given to the students for the Course of Global Law will be equivalent to the point average obtained between the final grade attributed at the end of the 1st Module (a minimum of 18 for each one of the two parts) and the final grade attributed at the end of the 2nd Module, rounded up for averages with 5 decimals.
 The exam will be passed if the average of the grades of the two modules is higher than 18 (each grade being higher or equal to 18).

 Students who reject the final grade or fail in the Winter session, will lose all grades from the winter session and will be considered afterwards as non-attending students.